Welcome to today's edition of the Rush 24-7 podcast.

 I have to tell you something, folks.

-What do you what did Rush think?
+What did Russ think?

-What did Rush think?
+What did Russ think?

-Let me just tell you, I think based on what I saw last night, I thought Gilmore did very well.
+Let me just tell you, I think, based on what I saw last night, I thought Gilmore did very well.

 I was a little surprised at that.